-Periodontal disease (“peri” – “around;” “odont” – “tooth”) results in the destruction of the gums, bone and periodontal ligaments.
-Everyone has different levels of different bacteria in their mouth, some bacteria people carry can cause an inflammation of the gums.
-This inflammation is actually an immune system response by the body to fight infection caused by the bacteria found the tartar/plaque in the mouth.
-If left untreated, this inflammation can ultimately lead to the destruction of the gums, bone and periodontal ligaments, resulting in bone loss and eventual tooth loss.
+This inflammation is actually an immune system response by the body to fight infection caused by the bacteria, tartar, and plaque found in the mouth.
+If left untreated, this inflammation can ultimately lead to the destruction of the gums, bone, and periodontal ligaments — resulting in bone loss and eventual tooth loss.

-If you want a healthy heart and body, you can be sure that good oral hygiene to reduce bacteria, regular visits to your dentist, and good diet and exercise for cardiovascular health are necessary.
-The healthier you keep your mouth and body, the better your chances of reducing your risk for both periodontal and heart disease.
+If you want a healthy heart and body, you should practice good oral hygiene to reduce bacteria, schedule regular visits for exams and cleaning with your dentist, and incorporate good diet and exercise.
+These are all necessary life changes for good cardiovascular health.
+The healthier you keep your mouth and body, the better your chances of reducing your risk for both periodontal, and heart disease.